Non-perturbative topological string theory on compact Calabi-Yau 3-folds: Period geometry for compact Calabi--Yau 3-folds

 Recall that the columns of ${\cal P}$ list the rational local exponents of the four independent solution vectors $\underline{f}$, i.e. $L \underline{f} =0$, at the three special points.
 According to a theorem of Landman~\cite{MR344248}, the principal properties of the monodromy matrix $M_*$ transporting $\underline{f}$ along a path $\gamma_*\in \Pi_1({\cal M}_{cs})$ around the special point $*$ are captured by two minimal integers $1\le k< \infty$ (the unipotency index) and $0\le p\le {\rm dim}_\mathbb{C}(W)$ (the nilpotency index), such that

 In the one-parameter cases at hand, $k$ and $p$ are determined by the local exponents.
-For these models, as reviewed in~\cite{MR3822913}, the theory of degenerations of Hodge structures implies in the Calabi--Yau case that only three types of nilpotent degenerations can occur: \begin{itemize} \item $p=3$ corresponds to MUM points, also called M-points. $M_*$ has one maximal rank Jordan block.
+For these models, the theory of degenerations of Hodge structures applied to the Calabi--Yau case implies, as reviewed in~\cite{MR3822913}, that only three types of nilpotent degenerations can occur: \begin{itemize} \item $p=3$ corresponds to MUM points, also called M-points. $M_*$ has one maximal rank Jordan block.
 These points occur if all local exponents are equal, i.e. $(a_1,a_2,a_3,a_4)=(a,a,a,a)$. \item $p=1$ corresponds either to K-points, if $M_*$ has two $2\times 2$ Jordan blocks, or to conifold or C-points, if $M_*$ has one $2\times 2$ Jordan block.
-K-points occur iff two pairs of local exponents are equal, i.e. $(a_1,a_2,a_3,a_4)=(a,a,b,b)$, C-points iff two local exponents are equal and different from the others, i.e. $(a_1,a_2,a_3,a_4)=(a,b,b,c)$. \item At regular points, also called R-points, $p=0$ and all local exponents are different, i.e. $(a_1,a_2,a_3,a_4)=(a,b,c,d)$. \end{itemize} We note that R- and C-points are at finite distance in the Weil--Petersson metric on $\overline{{\cal M}_{cs}(W)}$, while K- and M-points are at infinite distance~\cite{Joshi:2019nzi}.
+K-points occur iff two pairs of local exponents are equal, i.e. $(a_1,a_2,a_3,a_4)=(a,a,b,b)$, C-points iff two local exponents are equal and different from the others, i.e. $(a_1,a_2,a_3,a_4)=(a,b,b,c)$, $(a,b,c)$ pairwise unequal. \item At regular points, also called R-points, $p=0$ and all local exponents are different, i.e. $(a_1,a_2,a_3,a_4)=(a,b,c,d)$, $(a,b,c,d)$ pairwise unequal. \end{itemize} We note that R- and C-points are at finite distance in the Weil--Petersson metric on $\overline{{\cal M}_{cs}(W)}$, while K- and M-points are at infinite distance~\cite{Joshi:2019nzi}.
 Conjecturally , this implies that an infinite number of stable BPS states become massless at the latter.
 The least common multiple of the denominators of the local exponents determines the unipotency index $k$.
 Points with $p=0$ and $k>1$ are referred to as orbifold points, or O-points.

 From the form of the Riemann symbol \eqref{riemannsymbolgeneral}, we can read off that all hypergeometric models have an M-point at $z=0$ and a C-point at $z=\mu$.
 Furthermore, from Table \ref{Table:topdataone}, we see that all types of nilpotent points occur at $z=\infty$ in the hypergeometric cases; in the last column of the table, we have indicated the nature of the point at $z=\infty$, and included the unipotency index $k$ at this point as a subscript.\footnote{Clearly, $k=1$ can always be achieved by a local coordinate change.
 As the choice of $z$ is canonical however, the entry nevertheless tells us something about the global symmetries of the family.} The superscript $DG$ (for Doron Gepner) indicates that a description of the string world-sheet theory as an exact rational $({\cal N},{\overline{\cal N}})=(2,2)$ superconformal field theory is known here.